 Currently, all travelers have to pay $100 to get Global Entry no matter their age – and a parent’s Global Entry membership won’t pass down to their children.
-Federal regulators’ proposal would allow all minors under 18 to register for Global Entry for free so long as their parents are also applying or already have Global Entry.
+The proposed price increase would also allow all minors under 18 to register for Global Entry for free so long as their parents are also applying or already have Global Entry.

 The same changes are on tap for other trusted traveler programs like SENTRI (for U.S.-Mexico border crossings) and NEXUS (for traveling between the U.S. and Canada).
 That means SENTRI fees would decrease slightly, while the cost of NEXUS would rise substantially from $50 to $120.
 Minors can already get NEXUS free.

-What About Credit Cards with Credits for Global Entry Membership Fees?
+What About Credit Cards that Cover Global Entry Membership Fees?

 If Global Entry membership costs do increase, it brings up a massive question: Will top travel rewards credit cards still cover the full cost?